zhaleff/zhaleff/README.md

 I treat this as a hobby, not something serious; I’m not a professional.
 That said, I enjoy learning, and I think I’ll keep learning about software architectures—I look forward to learning more.

+I realize I’m not doing the best work; my projects have flaws, dead code, and accidental complexity that breeds even more complexity.
+However, I hope that as I gain a better understanding of programming, I’ll be able to fix that—and no, I don’t like using artificial intelligence

 This GitHub is strictly a hobby.
 It is not a professional portfolio or a resume.
 It is a personal space where I experiment, play with code, and treat programming as a leisure activity rather than a strict obligation.

 <br clear="right">